raviumadi/analyse_responsivity/README.md

 ```

 ## Quick Start
+See the `examples` folder for the starting script.

 ```matlab
 % Create a BiosonarResponsivity object with an audio file, responsivity factor, and max call rate bsr = BiosonarResponsivity('path/to/audio.wav', 5, 180);